Miftahul7838/Projects_and_Scripts/README.md

 Cybersecurity Student @ RIT
 --------------------------------------

-I am a Cybersecurity Engineer @ Google with a passion for Offensive Security and Secure Software.
-I have currently been developing secure cloud resources for universities using AWS to build, test, and deploy essential products.
-I have development experience in a multitude of languages including Python, Java, C, and Javascript/Typescript.
+I am in my final year of a BS/MS in Cybersecurity at RIT and have completed four internships/co-ops in the IT field.
+I am passionate about identifying vulnerabilities in applications and ensuring companies follow the best cybersecurity practices.

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [mh8872@rit.edu](mailto:mh8872@rit.edu)